 2) Students develop a toolbox, not a set of recipes

-3) There aren't many traditional lectures
+3) There aren't many traditional lectures or worksheets

 Parents and students should understand that some students thrive in STEM, others have a hard time adjusting to the teaching methodology.
 If you or your child are considering STEM, you (they) should be answering yes to the following questions:

 1) Can you work collaboratively and effectively as a member of a group?

 2) Do you stick with a difficult problem and work at it instead of giving up?